 During the interwar period, this building housed a oil industry union and a union of petroleum products — which is what the first two ghost signs advertise.

 The building also housed an advertising agency, an antiquarian shop, and and a sheet music shop.

 Ferentsia Lista Street

 This is a unique ghost sign as it is actually an announcement to tenants of the building that is prohibited to sublet an apartment without the permission of the owner.

-Pointing to a leather shop
+Two signs pointing to a leather shop.

 “Wychód” is a Polish archaism meaning “exit” (“Wyjście” in modern usage) This ghost sign is found in a corridor of a building that from the 1820s housed a hotel and restaurant-winery.
 The hand points in the direction of the front entrance, from an inner courtyard.